 This approach is beneficial within the public sector for governance and compliance, where the most daunting aspects are ensuring every deadline is successfully met and audit-trail compliant.
 By providing system transparency, Civica Case Management makes it easier for handlers to manage cases with a clear sight of requisites and deadlines for fulfilling them.
 This reduces risk and punitive penalties that come along with irregularities in regulatory compliances.

-Having successfully implemented Civica Case Management across multiple organizations, Jonathan has identified the following key takeaways for iCasework integration into a system.
+Having successfully implemented Civica Case Management across multiple organisations, Jonathan has identified the following key takeaways for iCasework integration into a system.